 How do you know if a food is GM or not?

-The reason I wanted to avoid GMO produce in the first place was due to the lack of research and knowledge on the side effects of long-term consumption of these foods.
-To me, changing the genetic structure of foods to be more resilient, to keep pests away, to look better, taste better, and for all those other reasons, seems a little risky.
-I feel we’re messing with Mother Nature a little too much in that sense, and it’s still so early on, we aren’t able to really distinguish what the long term consequences are.
+I personally try to avoid GMO produce due to the lack of research and knowledge on the long-term effects of consuming these foods.
+Changing the genetic structure of foods seems a little risky to me and unnatural, and as it’s still so early, we haven’t been able to really distinguish what the long term consequences are.

-So, with this is mind, I set out in search of ways we as consumers could use to identify GMO foods, and this is what I found…
+So, with this is mind, I looked at ways to identify what’s GMO and what’s not.

-An example of this for an apple might be: for conventionally grown it would be 4015; if it was organic it would be 94015; while a genetically modified apple would be 84015.
+For example, for conventionally grown it would be 4015; for organic it would be 94015; while genetically modified would be 84015.

 Existing GM Crops

-The main sources of GM foods here in the land down under are:
+The main sources of GM foods here in Australia include:

 - GM soy that’s been imported: Used as an ingredient in a wide range of foods such as chocolate, potato chips, margarine, mayonnaise, biscuits and bread.

-- GM corn that’s been imported: Found as an ingredient in imported foods like breakfast cereals, bread, corn chips, gravy mixes, corn oil, corn flour and corn syrup.
+- GM corn that’s been imported: An ingredient in imported foods like breakfast cereals, bread, corn chips, gravy mixes, corn oil, corn flour and corn syrup.